telerik/blazor-docs/getting-started/what-you-need.md

 ## Client Assets

-To have the Telerik Blazor components look and behave as expected in the browser, you need the some assets.
+To have the Telerik Blazor components look and behave as expected in the browser, you need some assets.
 @[template](/_contentTemplates/common/js-interop-file.md#app-paths)

-* Our component's stylesheet.
+* Our stylesheet.
 You can read more about it in the [Themes]({%slug general-information/themes%}) article.
 Here is a short example:

 @[template](/_contentTemplates/common/js-interop-file.md#theme-static-asset-snippet)